Vaudem/passport-auth/readme.md

 _with postman a user is authenticated on URL /api/users/authenticate_
 ![postman_auth](./screenshots/Screen03-postman_auth.png)

-If user's password is correct, a JWT token is generated and will allow user to access some routes, like _/api/dashboard_.
+If user's password is correct, a JWT token is generated and will allow user to access some routes, like _/api/dashboard_ :key:.

 ### Authenticate